ankitects/ankimobile-docs/src/deck-list.md

 To study cards in a deck, simply tap on the deck, and AnkiMobile will switch to study mode.

-If you wish to rename or delete a deck, swipe your finger from right to left over it, and buttons will appear.
+If you wish to export, rename, or delete a deck, swipe your finger from right to left over it, and buttons will appear.

 At the top of the screen, you’ll see four buttons.